Updated: March 12, 2025

 You may be aware of the earthquake, the natural disaster that devastated the country in 1755.
 While there’s always a minimal risk of natural catastrophes, they have become extremely rare.
 Wildfire dangers in rural areas and flooding have been the only forms of natural disasters in recent years.
 It is always a good idea to monitor local media if you have any cause to worry about severe weather warnings.

+Is portugal a safe place to visit?
 According to the Global Peace Index, Portugal is the seventh safest country in the world, and it is a safe place for travelers.
-It would help if you always carried photo identification with you, abided by local laws, and stayed up to date with any travel advice from the Portuguese authorities when visiting.
+It would help if you always carried photo identification with you, abided by local laws, and stayed up to date with any travel advice from the local authorities when visiting.
+Several European cities in Portugal are considered to be amongst the safest in Europe, including Lisbon, Porto, Braga, and Aveiro.

 If you have any problems, you can visit a police station (or tourist police stations (PSP), two of which are in Lisbon) and report the issue to the local authorities.
 You can also access consular assistance if required.